abc-rp/xri-alpha-sandbox/README.md

 pip install brotli
 ```

-A decompression script is available in the root of the alpha-sandbox directory to streamline this process.
+A decompression script is available in the scripts folder of the xri-alpha-sandbox repository to streamline this process.

 ## Final Remarks
 While folders should generally contain all relevant data, there may be instances where certain sensor modalities are missing due to temporary hardware unavailability.

 - **Dataset Size:** Approximately 60GB unzipped; an additional 10GB if all point clouds are decompressed.
 - **Community:** Reach out to us and find more information on our [Discourse](https://community.xri.online/).
+You can also connect with us on [LinkedIn](https://www.linkedin.com/company/xri-online).
 - **Support:** For assistance, contact [gary@xri.online](mailto:gary@xri.online) or [nathaniel@xri.online](mailto:nathaniel@xri.online).